Save the Children: Initial years

-In May 1919, the Fund was publicly established at a meeting in London's Royal Albert Hall to "provide relief to children suffering the effects of war" and raise money for emergency aid to children suffering from the wartime shortages of food and supplies.
+In May 1919, the Fund was publicly established at a meeting in London's Royal Albert Hall to "provide relief to children suffering the effects of war" and raise money for emergency aid to children suffering from wartime shortages of food and supplies.

-Jebb and her sister worked to gain public sympathy to elicit support aid.
-In December 1919, Pope Benedict XV publicly announced his support for Save the Children, and declared 28 December 'Innocents Day' to collect donations.
+Jebb and her sister, Buxton, worked to gain exposure to elicit aid.
+In December 1919, Pope Benedict XV publicly announced his support for Save the Children and declared 28 December "Innocents Day" to collect donations.

-The first branch was opened in Fife, Scotland in 1919.
-A counterpart, Rädda Barnen (which means "Save the Children"), was founded later that year (on 19 November 1919) in Sweden with Anna Kleman on the board.
-Along with a number of other organisations, they founded the International Save the Children Union in Geneva on 6 January 1920.
-Jebb built up excellent relationships with other Geneva-based organisations, including the Red Cross who supported Save's International foundation.
+The first branch was opened in Fife, Scotland, in 1919.
+A counterpart, Rädda Barnen (which also means "Save the Children"), was founded later that year, on November 19, in Sweden with Anna Kleman on the board.
+Along with many other organizations, they founded the International Save the Children Union in Geneva on 6 January 1920.
+Jebb built relationships with other Geneva-based organizations, including the International Committee of the Red Cross, who supported Save's International Foundation.

-Jebb used many ground-breaking fund-raising techniques, for example making Save the Children the first charity in the United Kingdom to use page-length advertisements in newspapers.
-Jebb contracted doctors, lawyers and other professionals to devise mass advertisement campaigns.
-In 1920, Save the Children started individual child sponsorship as a way to engage more donors.
-By the end of the year, Save the Children raised the equivalent to about £8,000,000 in today's money.
+Jebb used fund-raising techniques to gain exposure, for example, making Save the Children the first charity in the United Kingdom to use page-length advertisements in newspapers.
+Jebb contracted doctors, lawyers, and other professionals to devise mass advertisement campaigns.
+In 1920, Save the Children started individual child sponsorship to engage more donors.
+By the end of the year, Save the Children raised the equivalent of about £8,000,000 in 2005 money.

 Russian famine

 By August 1921, the UK Save the Children had raised over £1,000,000, and conditions for children in Central Europe were improving due to their efforts.
-However, the Russian famine of 1921 made Jebb realise that Save the Children must be a permanent organisation and that children's rights constantly need to be protected.
+However, the Russian famine of 1921 made Jebb realize that Save the Children must be a permanent organization and that children's rights constantly need to be protected.
 Their mission was thus changed to "an international effort to preserve child life wherever it is menaced by conditions of economic hardship and distress".

-From 1921 to 1923, Save the Children created press campaigns, propaganda movies, feeding centers in Russia and in Turkey to accommodate and educate thousands of refugees.
-They began to work with several other organisations such as the Russian Famine Relief Fund and Nansen which resulted in recognition by the League of Nations.
+From 1921 to 1923, Save the Children created press campaigns, propaganda movies, and feeding centers in Russia and Turkey to accommodate and educate thousands of refugees.
+They began to work with several other organizations such as the Russian Famine Relief Fund and Nansen which resulted in recognition by the League of Nations.
 Although Russia was largely closed off to international relief and aid, Save the Children persuaded Soviet authorities to let them have a ground presence.

-At home, the Daily Express criticised the Fund's work, denying the severity of the situation and arguing they should be helping their own people before helping Russia.
+At home, the Daily Express criticized the Fund's work, denying the severity of the situation and arguing they should be helping their people before helping Russia.
 The charity responded with increased publicity about the famine, showing images of starving children and mass graves.
-The campaign gained national appeal, eventually allowing the organisation to charter the SS Torcello to Russia with 600 tons of relief supplies.
+The campaign gained national appeal, eventually allowing the organization to charter the SS Torcello to Russia with 600 tons of relief supplies.
 Over 157 million rations were given out, saving nearly 300,000 children.
 Improved conditions meant Save the Children's Russian feeding program was able to be closed in the summer of 1923, after having won international acclaim.